pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 Let’s use the example of planning for a vacation.

 - If you are doing agile vacation planning, you might look up the ‘top ten’ attractions ahead of time, put together a general outline of activities and cool areas to visit for the first few days, and maybe leave a day or two available for excursions you will book once you’re there.
 You end up with a general outline and you have a pretty good idea how you’re going to start, but you leave some slack in the rope.
 - If you are planning an enterprise vacation, you need to figure out everywhere you will visit, all the routes you will take between every activity, and all the restaurants you are planning to eat at — and get it all down 2 years beforehand.
 And don’t forget you need to finalize every order at every restaurant you’re visiting, you can’t just walk in and see how you feel.
-This kind of planning appears to be the safest (every detail is considered), but it doesn’t accomodate for changes down the road.

 It’s a useful metaphor because some decisions you can really only make once you arrive.
 Sometimes a restaurant that gets good reviews is closed when you turn up or a street you planned to walk down is blocked off for repaving (ie, ‘replatforming’ 😉).